woocommerce/woocommerce/readme.txt

 * Fix - Added support for clearing report transients when using object caching.
 * Fix - encoding issues with attribute values.
 * Fix - Escape the contents of the changelog when displayed.
+* Fix - Edge case where tax was still displayed for shipping when exempt.
 * Tweak - Allow city field to use another input method.
 * Tweak - Several new filters.
 * Tweak - PayPal, modify currency error message to include both sent and returned currencies for comparison.